moxiworks-platform/moxiworks-php/files/BuyerTransaction.php.txt

      *
      * In order to promote a BuyerTransaction to the next stage, set  the
      * promote_transaction attribute to true.
 For more information about
-     * BuyerTransaction stages, see <a href='https://moxiworks-platform.github.io/#promoting-buyertransaction-stage>The Moxi Works Platform Documentation</a>.
+     * BuyerTransaction stages, see @link https://moxiworks-platform.github.io/#promoting-buyertransaction-stage The Moxi Works Platform Documentation
      * promote_transaction is only available for BuyerTransaction updates.
      * Newly created BuyerTransaction objects will automatically be created in
      * stage 3 (active)